 - Position based attribution model – This model assign 40% credit to the first interaction, 20% credit to the middle interaction and 40% credit to the last interaction.

-I don’t have all the answers but I know paid search drives a lot of top of the funnel conversions for clients I’ve had over the years even if that person converted from another channel on the last click.
+I don’t have all the answers but I do know that paid search drives a lot of top-of-the-funnel conversions for clients I’ve had over the years, even if that person converted from another channel on the last click.
 How much of that sale should paid search get is the question I still ask myself.
 This of course does not take into account the last click conversions that paid search is known for.

 3 Attribution Questions To Ask Your Data Team

-If you’re trying to figure out multi-channel attribution and all the different models you could choose from.
-Than you’re drowning in options and where to start from.
+If you’re drowning in options and confused as to where to start from, that normal.
 The three questions below will help unify the team and make sure everyone is on the same page.

 How Will We Define Success?

-I think trying to figure out what success means beyond the initial campaign is import.
+Trying to figure out what success means beyond the initial campaign is important.
 Success can’t be defined within a campaign launch window.
-Many potential customers may start their journey with your company with this campaign… if it’s the starting point and not the end point when they buy.
-Then you have to understand how that campaign can help grow your business and if you have to put more money into its success.
+Many potential customers may start their journey with your company with this campaign.
+If it’s the starting point and not the end point when they buy, understanding how the campaign can help grow your business is intrinsic to successs.
+It also dictates whether you have to inject more money into that campaign.

 What Should Our Success Framework Look Like?

 Every brand has different goals and conversions.
 Figuring out if your latest campaign has contributed to more than one goal is a good starting point.
-Maybe you thought a campaign would achieve one goal but after looking at all your campaigns, you find out the campaign and other similar campaigns was better for achieving a different goal.
+Maybe you thought a campaign would achieve one goal but after looking at all your campaigns, you discover it’s better at a different goal.

 Having that information means you can better align your campaigns with the goals you want to achieve.
-One other area I looked at was budget, only comparing campaigns that spent a certain budget is a good starting point because it gives you a baseline to judge all campaigns on the same level
+One other area I looked at was budget, only comparing campaigns that spent a certain budget is another decent starting point.
+It gives you a baseline to judge all campaigns on the same level

 What Is Our Attribution Window?

 Knowing how far back you should look at customer interactions with your company will help you understand if you’re being successful and if your framework is starting to take shape and make sense.
-I’d look back at 90 – 180 days as a starting point because it’s a long enough window to get an idea if your campaigns and attribution is starting to take shape and give you meaningful data that you can turn into information, which then turns into action.
+I tend to look back at 90 – 180 days as a starting point.
+It’s a long enough window to get an idea if your campaigns and attribution is starting to take shape and give you meaningful data.
+That data can be turned into information, which then turns into action.

 The Path Forward

-To judge the success of a campaign, beyond getting a customer, I’ve started to look at longer attribution windows and also look at different goals within our organization.
-Even running tests around turning off remarketing or brand campaigns to see what affect that is going to have on performance.
+To judge the success of a campaign, beyond getting a customer, I’ve started to look at longer attribution windows.
+I might also look at different goals within your organization.
+More specifically, to test performance by turning off remarketing or brand campaigns.
+That way you see what is working and what isn’t.

 I’m starting to only hit the tip of the iceberg and though my model is rough and could use work.
 It’s a starting point and you have to start somewhere or you’ll never get anywhere.

-The last few weeks have reminded me of a good post a few months back looking at 3 top UK retailers and how they have grown up and handled going from last click to multi-channel attribution.
+The last few weeks have reminded me of a good post a few months back.
+It takes a look at the 3 top UK retailers, and how they have grown up and handled going from last click to multi-channel attribution.
 A line from the article I like is…

 … ensure that the data is presented clearly and the journey of events is one that tells a story…

-At the end of the day the data has to tell a story and it’s not always the story you want told but one that needs to be told.
+At the end of the day, the data has to tell a story and it’s not always the story you want to hear, but one that needs to be told.